 Who is at risk?

-We use a scoring system, developed by the Royal College of Obstetrics and gynaecology (RCOG), to score the risk of clots in pregnancy and determine the need for dalteparin (a low molecular weight heparin [LMWH]).
+We use a scoring system, developed by the Royal College of Obstetricians and Gynaecologists (RCOG), to score the risk of clots in pregnancy and determine the need for dalteparin (a low molecular weight heparin [LMWH]).

 Why are we assessing you?

-It is a recommendation from the National Institute of Clinical Excellence (NICE) and the Royal College of Obstetricians and Gynaecologists (RCOG) that all women in pregnancy have a risk assessment performed in early pregnancy to establish their risk of developing a DVT or PE.
+It is a recommendation from the National Institute of Clinical Excellence (NICE) and RCOG that all pregnant people have a risk assessment performed in early pregnancy to establish their risk of developing a DVT or PE.
 This is because prevention of a DVT is crucial in reducing deaths from PE in pregnancy.

 Antenatal assessment at booking

-If your score is 3, you will need to start taking this medicine from 28 weeks of pregnancy until delivery.
-If your score is more than 3, you will need to start from when you book the pregnancy.
+If your score is 3, we will recommend you start taking this medicine from 28 weeks of pregnancy until delivery.
+If your score is more than 3, this will be from when you book the pregnancy.
 You will need some blood test to check your blood count and kidney function before starting the medication.
 This will be organised via your midwife with your booking bloods.
 If you live in the Cambridgeshire area your GP will be informed and will issue and continue your prescription throughout pregnancy.
 If you have a high risk factor, live outside of the Cambridgeshire area or may not be suitable to take dalteparin, you will be referred for an appointment at the obstetric haematology clinic to discuss your care with a specialist doctor.

 Antenatal assessment during any inpatient admission